Shadow13-13/bcon-archive/README.md

 ```

 All files are self-contained static HTML — no build step, no JavaScript framework, no dependencies except Google Fonts (loaded from CDN).
 Works offline if you cache the fonts.

 ---

-## Adding a new year

-When a new BCON happens:

-1. Copy an existing year's file (e.g. `bcon25.html`) as your template
-2. Rename it (e.g. `bcon26.html`)
-3. Update all content, links, and metadata
-4. Add a nav link to every existing file
-5. Add an entry card to `index.html`
-6. Commit and push

----